hashicorp/packer/website/source/docs/builders/ucloud-uhost.html.md

     -   `name` (string) - The copied image name.
 If not defined, builder will use `image_name` as default name.

     -   `description` (number) - The copied image description.

+- `wait_image_ready_timeout` (int)Timeout of creating image or copying image.
+The default timeout is 3600 seconds if this option is not set or is set to 0.

 ## Examples